stellar-deprecated/kelp/examples/walkthroughs/trader/sell.md

 This guide shows you how to setup the `kelp` bot using the [sell](../../../plugins/sellStrategy.go) strategy.
 We'll configure it to make a market for native tokens we plan to sell in an upcoming hypothetical ICO.
 This strategy creates sell offers based on a reference price with a pre-specified liquidity depth.

 In our example the tokens are priced against XLM (`native`).
 XLM is the native currency in the Stellar network and acts as a bridge (i.e. facilitator) in transactions that involve two different assets.
-Therefore, it has less [counterparty risk] (https://www.investopedia.com/terms/c/counterpartyrisk.asp).
-Most assets have a liquid market against XLM and by pricing your asset against XLM you are opening up your asset to be traded against any other asset on the network via [path payments] (https://www.stellar.org/developers/horizon/reference/endpoints/path-finding.html).
+Therefore, it has less [counterparty risk](https://www.investopedia.com/terms/c/counterpartyrisk.asp).
+Most assets have a liquid market against XLM and by pricing your asset against XLM you are opening up your asset to be traded against any other asset on the network via [path payments](https://www.stellar.org/developers/horizon/reference/endpoints/path-finding.html) .

 ## Account Setup